- How do I contact the Privacy Office?

 Who is covered?
 All California residents.
 If you are unsure you are a resident, you can visit https://www.ftb.ca.gov/file/personal/residency-status/index.html for more information.

 How long will it take to complete my request?
-We will respond within 45 calendar days of your request.
+We will respond within 45 calendar days of your request to access or delete your information.
 If we need more time, we may take a one-time extension for an additional 45 calendar days to complete your request.
 We will let you know if an extension is necessary.
+If you make a request to opt out of the sale of your personal information, we will respond within 15 days.

 What are my rights regarding non-discrimination?